-Keunjeong Architects & Engineers invited ZJA to participate as a team in an international design competition for the future appearance of Jeonju railway station.
+Keunjeong Architects & Engineers invited the architectural studio ZJA to participate as a team in an international design competition for the future appearance of Jeonju railway station.
 Bosch Slabbers joined the consortium as landscape architect.
 The objective was to preserve the monumental station as a landmark, the historical centrepiece in a new and futuristic part of the city, reinforced with a contemporary extension.

 A place and a connection

 To improve connections to the city and offer better infrastructure connections, the square in front of the station will undergo a new lay out.
 A huge improvement will be achieved by a underground parking garage with 430 places, new bus stops, a separate lane for taxis and new continuous routes for pedestrians and cyclists towards the East side of the station.

 The new square is designed to be an environment to linger and spend time, just like the station itself, a destination in its own right within the city.
 High bamboo bushes on the perimeters and gingko trees create a green enclave among the glass high rises.
 A pleasant garden atmosphere is the result of wide paths leading through green patches.
 Two large round vacant spaces make a visual connection and give access to the underground parking garage.